ibmverse/verse-developer/README.md

 # IBM Verse Developer Extension for Google Chrome

-IBM Verse Developer is an extension for the Google Chrome browser which is used in the development of widgets for IBM.
+IBM Verse Developer Extension for Google Chrome is an extension which is used in the development of widgets for IBM.
 It allows you to register your widget in IBM Verse as you develop it.
 Widgets registered with the extension are only available in the developers' local Chrome browser, and cannot be accessed from other devices.

 ## What's Here
 - How to get started with the chrome extension